vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

   edges: [
     # Set the information about the Edge Type follow.
     {
-      # The Edge Type name defined in Nebula Graph.
+      # The Edge Type name defined in NebulaGraph.
       name: follow
       type: {
         # Specify the data source file format to CSV.
         source: csv

-        # Specify how to import the data into Nebula Graph: Client or SST.
+        # Specify how to import the data into NebulaGraph: Client or SST.
         sink: sst
       }